-OK - let's get back to reality ---
+OK - let's look at the economy ---

 Want to Fix the U.S. Economy?
-Start with the broken political system - new report from M. Porter et. al. on the competitiveness of our nation.
-Political dysfunction has become the biggest economic stumbling block for the U.S., according to this report.
+Start With the Broken Political System - new report from M. Porter, et. al. (we can start this November)

+Political dysfunction has become the biggest economic stumbling block for the U.S., according to a Harvard report.

-Here is the hyperlink to the Porter study
+Here is the link to the Porter study